syncfusion-content/xamarin-docs/Xamarin/Picker/datepicker.md

 # Date Picker

-This section explains the steps required to create custom Date Picker by using picker control.
+We recommend to use our standalone Date Picker component which is available from our Volume 4 2019 release and please have the documentation [`link`](https://help.syncfusion.com/xamarin/datepicker/overview).
+If you need further customisations, below steps explains how to create a custom DatePicker by using the Picker control.

 **Step** **1** **:** Create a custom class, and named it as “CustomDatePicker”.
 This class should be inherited from picker control.